Here’s everything you need to know about whether you can use an extension cord with your space heater.

 The Outline: Can I use an Extension Cord with a Space Heater?

-For example, an extension cord will cause an increase in current that your power supply has to deliver.
+For example, a cheap extension cord will cause an increase in the current that your power supply has to deliver.
 That’s why cables can easily overheat and catch fire.

 Additionally, people can fall over the cable and tip over the space heater.
 And on top of that, the efficiency of your space heater is lowered.